brprado/brprado/README.md

 I'm a big fan of Software Engineering, AI and Machine Learning, and I'm currently studying to become a Software Engineer.

-Currently, I'm studying at [FIAP](https://www.fiap.com.br), where I'm studying Data Science.
+Currently, I'm studying at [UCB](https://ucb.catolica.edu.br/), where I'm studying Software Engineering.

 ## My interests